ABDULSABOOR1995/Vessel-s-Anomaly-Behaviour-Detection/README.md

 <a id='conclusion'></a>
 ## Conclusion:
-So in this way, we can predict any feature of AIS data and then find anomaly behaviour of any vessel.
+So in this way, we can predict any feature of AIS data and then find anomaly behavior of any vessel.